Troubleshooting¶

 Select the debugging device, click the Start

-button, and enter the search condition [FTLog] in the search box on the right.
-You can then view the SDK debug logs.
+button, and enter the search condition [FTLog] in the search condition box on the right.
+At this time, you can view the SDK debugging logs.

-Android Logcat and iOS Xcode Console log examples
+Android Logcat and iOS Xcode Console log samples

 -

-Troubleshoot Datakit to ensure it is running normally.
+Check Datakit to see if it is running normally.

 -